 The Pharmacy Department is approved by the Accreditation Council for Pharmacy Education to offer monthly Continuing Education (CE) programs for pharmacists and technicians.
 Each resident is required to provide one CE presentation (one contact hour) during the residency program.

 Oncology Didactic Lectures

 These bimonthly lectures play a major role in the oncology residency, enhancing residents’ knowledge of antineoplastic agents and treatment of various cancers.
-These meetings are limited to preceptors and residents only.
+These meetings are limited to the preceptors and residents only.
 It is expected that residents research the topic assigned prior to the discussion.

 Residents are expected to staff the pharmacy one weekend per month.
 Staffing helps residents develop professional practice skills as well as dispensing/distribution skills.
 This experience provides residents with a full understanding of the entire process of medication management process.
 Residents are expected to practice as a pharmacist in a designated area throughout the residency year.